fumika95/Indexer/README.txt

 * to run the program
- - use   javac Indexer.java  to compile
+ - use   javac IndexerTester.java  to compile
- - use   java Indexer [name of text file]   to run the program
+ - use   java IndexerTester [name of text file]   to run the grogram with the file or
+ - use   java IndexerTester test     to run the simple tests